Top 10 Biggest Railway Station in India

 • Originally opened in 1887 as Victoria Terminus to celebrate Queen Victoria’s Golden Jubilee.

-• Upcoming developments aim to enhance passenger experience while preserving heritage.
+• Upcoming developments aim to enhance the passenger experience while preserving heritage.

 6. Kanpur Central Railway Station, Kanpur